ethankennerly/climate-champion/design.md

         1. [ ] Car
         1. [ ] Train
         1. [ ] Bicycle: No CO2.
+    1. [ ] Work also consumes resources like a house.
 1. [ ] Vacation.
     1. [ ] Airplane
     1. [ ] Car